aka Harley Quinn: Birds of Prey

 The only character, aside from Harley, that vaguely approximates their comic-book counterpart is The Huntress.
 Here we get her background as the daughter of a Mafia family and story about taking up the mantle of The Huntress after witnessing the murder of her parents.

-From when I can gather in reading up about the film, it was a personal project pushed by star Margot Robbie (she is the first listed of the producers).
-She pushed the girl gang idea to the studio and was responsible for an all-women focus, including selecting a woman director – Cathy Yan, a Chinese-born, American naturalised director who had only previously made the non-genre comedy Dead Pigs (2018) – and of screenwriter Christina Hodson, who had previously written the psycho ex film Unforgettable (2017) and the Transformers spinoff Bumblebee (2018).
+From what I can gather in reading up about the film, it was a personal project pushed by star Margot Robbie (she is the first listed of the producers).
+She pushed the girl gang idea to the studio and was responsible for an all-women focus, including selecting a woman director – Cathy Yan, a Chinese-born, American naturalised director who had only previously made the non-genre comedy Dead Pigs (2018) – and of screenwriter Christina Hodson, who had previously written the psycho ex film Unforgettable (2017) and the Transformers spinoff Bumblebee (2018), while she is also slated as the writer of the upcoming The Flash and Batgirl films.
 The upshot is that Birds of Prey has more of a feel of a vanity vehicle for the actress who gained fame in the role than it does a work that is sold to fans of DC Comics or the audience for superhero films.

 Since 2017, Hollywood has been overrun by a Woke wave that ardently promotes overthrowing traditional gender and ethnic biases and promotes a greater focus on minority-starring and women-driven films.
 It was actually the superhero genre that was at the forefront of this with massive successes like Wonder Woman (2017) and Black Panther (2018) showing how it could be done.
 Hollywood immediately fell into lockstep, feeling that the same could be done with everything else too.
 The last little while have given us works that insistently place Woke politics at the forefront like the Jodie Whitaker-starring Doctor Who (2011- ), Charlie’s Angels (2019) and the ardently feminist rewrite of Black Christmas (2019).
 In the midst of this there was the widespread rumour that Daniel Craig’s James Bond would be recast with a Black woman, which turned out not to be true but in the constant Woke push to burn down all that is established and the angry reactions to it, it felt like it could easily have been true.